 Here are some additional resources to help you learn about your strengths and what you enjoy doing.

-- mySkills myFuture, a Department of Labor CareerOneStop website, assists you discover new career options based on your transferable skills.
+- mySkills myFuture a Department of Labor CareerOneStop website, helps you discover new career options based on your transferable skills.

-- CareerOneStop Skills Profiler allows you to create a list of your skills and match them to job types.
+- CareerOneStop Skills Matcher allows you to create a list of your skills and match them to job types.

-Review the resources and assessments listed above to identify your skills and develop a better understanding of how to market yourself and your transferable skills to potential employers.
+Review the resources and assessments listed above to identify your skills.
+Learn how to market yourself and your transferable skills to potential employers.
 If you have questions, call Military OneSource at 800-342-9647 to speak with a SECO career coach.